Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## The Flow

+### Flow outline:

+1. **Prepare your task for the week**
+1. **Write some awesome code**  that solves your issue.
+1. **Test your work and submit for review** make sure you're submitting a working solution, take the necessary time to check your work.

+### Flow in detail:

+####1.
+Prepare your task for the week
-**Note:** *1-5 should be performed for all your weekly task in the first day of the week - This will allow PM and TL to review the user story and proposed technical solution*
+**Note:** *this part should be performed for all your weekly task in the first day of the week - This will allow AMs and TLs to review the user stories and proposed technical solutions*

 1. **Open your task** on Github: Go to `Project` tab, click on `Weekly Workplan`, under your name you will see all your tasks in the project.
-2. Read the description and move the issue to `Today in Progress`. **Check if you understand the issue**, and if you don't, this is the time to  write any questions. *This is important.
+2. Read the description, **Check if you understand the issue**, and if you don't, this is the time to  write any questions. *This is important.
 Keep asking questions until you understand!*
 3. **Check the timeboxing** and see if it make sense to you.
 If it doesn’t, communicate that to your team lead. *This will help identify early on any issues with the timebox, how well the task was explained, and if you really understand the task.
 Giving this thought can save you a lot confusion and frustration later on.  *
 4. **Write user stories** (in [Behat format](http://docs.behat.org/en/v2.5/guides/1.gherkin.html)), to be used for the QA team and automated test.
 5. If the issue include writing a new feature, write the **outline of the solution**.
 If you feel unsure, tag your team lead.

+####2.
+Write some awesome code

 6. Make sure your **master branch is updated**.
 7. **Create a new branch** named after the issue number with a tiny description. (ie. 450-fixing-feature).
 8. **Create PR **with WIP prefix in the title, assign it to yourself.
 9. Start coding, **push code regularly** to allow code review during your work.
 10. When work is done and ready for review, **push the final code**.

+####3.
+Test your work and submit for review
 11. Go over the user stories and **check your work** at least once for each case.
 If this is a bug make sure to include in your testings the ***exact*** scenario of the bug, and to add this scenario to the user stories.
 12. **Code review yourself** first, then make sure travis return green (both with Coder and Tests).
 13. Add a **screenshot**.